barbara0205/WRO/README.md

 ## 4. Development history
 Our robot wemt through several major design iterations during the development process.
 ### 4.1.
 Version 1
+- about the robot: we used 3D printed and built by hand robot, using several distance sensors
+- problem: the robot was not very realible in making 3 laps so we decided to change the robot for better performance
 | Front | Rear |
 |---|---|
 | <img src="media/development/version_1/front.jpeg" width="200"> | <img src="media/development/version_1/rear.jpeg" width="200"> |